Charles Oliver Hough

 Hough states that Lasorda did a great job convincing Eddie Robinson, the Texas General Manager, to acquire him with the way he was performing.
 Late in the year, the 32-year-old Hough made just the 16th start of his career, when Ferguson Jenkins was arrested for cocaine possession.
 Charlie pitched a five-hit shutout on August 26th ("All I could think about was, keep Fergie in jail.
 Lock him up and throw away the key") but did not get to pitch again for 17 days.
 He stated later that he said "it was a good thing I didn't throw a no-hitter.
 I might never have pitched again."
 He was 2-2 with a 3.96 ERA for the 1980 Rangers, beginning to right the course of his career.

 In 1981, Hough was 4-1 with a save and a 2.96 ERA in a good year cut short by the 1981 strike.
-The next year, 1982, he became a regular member of the starting rotation and went 16-13 with a 3.95 ERA, tied Dennis Martinez and Jim Clancy for 8th in the 1982 AL in victories and tied Ken Forsch, Geoff Zahn and Mike Caldwell for fifth in complete games (12).
-For the 1983 Rangers, his record was 15-13, 3.18 and he was 4th in the 1983 AL in ERA (between Dave Stieb and Scott McGregor) and fewest hits per nine innings (between Tim Conroy and Rich Dotson), was 7th in strikeouts (152, between Ron Guidry and LaMarr Hoyt) and tied for fourth in shutouts.
+The next year, 1982, he became a regular member of the starting rotation and went 16-13 with a 3.95 ERA, tying Dennis Martinez and Jim Clancy for 8th in the 1982 AL in victories and Ken Forsch, Geoff Zahn and Mike Caldwell for fifth in complete games (12).
+For the 1983 Rangers, his record was 15-13, 3.18 and he was 4th in the 1983 AL in ERA (between Dave Stieb and Scott McGregor) and fewest hits per nine innings (between Tim Conroy and Rich Dotson), 7th in strikeouts (152, between Ron Guidry and LaMarr Hoyt) and tied for fourth in shutouts.
 He set a franchise record with three shutouts in a row .